 - The interviewer asks illegal questions during the interview process

 - Hiring someone other than you who has the same qualifications.

 - A history of other employees in protected classes being treated differently.

 Companies facing accusations of discrimination must also work closely with lawyers who can develop the strongest possible defenses to these claims.
 Our firm represents a wide range of employers to prevent, investigate, and defend against discrimination claims.

 How Do I File A Discrimination Complaint?

 If you believe an employer has failed to hire you because of your race, age, pregnancy, disability, or other protected classification, you should contact a hiring discrimination attorney to discuss your rights and options.
 They can advise the best course of action for your situation, whether it may be filing a complaint directly with the employer or pursuing a lawsuit.

 An Experienced NJ Hiring Discrimination Attorney Can Help You

 Hiring discrimination is a serious problem for both employers and potential hires that can damage a business’ reputation, diminish the dignity and livelihood of potential hires, and result in costly lawsuits.
-Whether you are an employer defending against a discrimination claim or an applicant who has been subjected to discrimination, our hiring discrimination attorneys in Marlton and Red Bank can help.
+Whether you are an employer defending against a discrimination claim or an applicant who has been subjected to discrimination, our hiring discrimination attorneys in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, or Philadelphia, PA can help.
 We will provide you with a clear and candid evaluation of any potential hiring discrimination claims, as well as all legal options and recourse available to you.
 Contact us today to learn more.